Issues with Value-Based Multi-objective Reinforcement Learning: Value Function Interference and Overestimation Sensitivity: Introduction and Background

 The action selection can in most cases be implemented via applying a \emph{scalarisation} operator which maps the vector-values to scalars, and then regarding the action with the highest scalarised value as being the greedy selection.
-Depending on the user's utility preferences this might be a simple linear weighting or a non-linear operator, such as the Chebyshev distance\footnote{We note that when a non-linear operator is used, then both the action selection and the Q-values learned by the agent must be conditioned not just on the current state of the environment, but also on some measure of the rewards received so far \citep{vamplew2021impact}.
-An exception is in the case where rewards are zero except at terminal states \citep{issabekov2012empirical}.
-As this issue is orthogonal to those considered in this paper, for clarity we will only consider this latter form of environment within this paper - however the observations made here are equally applicable to the more general case.}.
-For some forms of utility (e.g. those based on lexicographic ordering, which often arise in the context of meeting constraints \citep{gabor1998multi} or in the problems where fairness is a consideration \citep{siddiquelearning}), it may not be possible to represent the utility directly in terms of scalarisation \citep{debreu1997preferences}.
-In such cases, the Q-learning agent can instead use an ordering operator to identify the greedy policy.
+Depending on the user's utility preferences this might be a simple linear weighting or a non-linear operator, such as the Chebyshev distance.
+For some forms of utility (e.g. those based on lexicographic ordering, which often arise in the context of meeting constraints \citep{gabor1998multi} or in problems where fairness is a consideration \citep{siddiquelearning}), it may not be possible to represent the utility directly in terms of scalarisation \citep{debreu1997preferences}.
+In such cases, the Q-learning agent can instead use an ordering operator to identify the greedy action.
+For simplicity in this paper we will restrict our examples to utilities which can be implemented via scalarisation.

 Algorithm \ref{algo:moql} provides a generic form of multi-objective Q-learning.
-The action-selection function $U$ may be based either on explicit scalarisation of value-vectors or on an ordering operator, depending on the nature of the user's utility function.
+The algorithm presented here is similar to that previously described in \cite{vamplew2021impact} and \cite{ding2025empirical}, but has been modified to correctly handle discounting of future rewards.
+The agent maintains a vector $P$ of the discounted return accumulated so far (Line 14).
+This is combined with appropriately discounted Q-values for the current state to estimate the complete discounted return $V$ (Line 16), which is subsequently used in conjunction with $U$ to perform action selection (Lines 17-18).